-He has a strong passion for equality campaigning as we are people first and foremost, for years he’s been associated with organisational governance.
-He is currently a Governor of Frank Barnes School for Deaf Children, and a lay member of Ealing Safer Neighbourhood Board.
+He has a strong passion for equality campaigning as we are people first and foremost, for years he has been associated with organisational governance.
+He is currently a Governor of Frank Barnes School for Deaf Children and Castlebar School, and a lay member of Ealing Safer Neighbourhood Board.

 He was a Board member of the British Sign Language Broadcasting Trust, Healthwatch Ealing, Shape Arts, London Disability Arts Forum, Ealing Disability Access Forum, United Kingdom Council on Deafness, and Council for Hearing Impaired Visits and Exchange.